unixwzrd/oobabooga-macOS/macOS-Install.md

 **NOTE:** I am using a recent copy of GNU Make, which is a parallelizing make.
 Apple's make with macOS is an older version of GNU Make - 3.81, so it should be fine as well.

 **NOTE:** This will want to install in /usr/local.
 You may not want it installing there, and there are some special things you may have to do for it to install there.
-I will update this later with information on how to get it installed in something like ${HOME}/local/bin, which works just fine too.
+I will update this later with information on how to get it installed in something like ${HOME}/local/bin, which works just fine too, as long as it's in your PATH.

 The steps are pretty simple and only take about 5 minutes: